Putin wants to freeze Europe with new Cold War – 09/16/2022 – Thomas L. Friedman

 To win the backing of Senator Joe Manchin, Democratic leaders in the Senate, led by Chuck Schumer, struck a secondary deal: backing a bill that would wipe out, but not eliminate, environmental and regulatory overhauls that often make it difficult to authorize construction of lines. transmission and gas pipelines.
 If our main path to decarbonization is through vehicle electrification and power generation from renewable sources, we’re going to need more transmission paths — and more natural gas systems to turn to when it’s not windy or sunny.

 For these and other reasons, Biden and nearly all Democratic senators want to see this package passed.
-Schumer intends to attach it to a bill that Congress will have to pass to keep the government operating beyond the end of the fiscal year on Sept.
-30. Sadly, Senator Bernie Sanders is opposed to the package, as are more than 70 Democrats.
+Schumer plans to annex it to a bill that Congress will have to pass to keep the government operating beyond the end of the fiscal year on September 30.
+Sadly, Senator Bernie Sanders is opposed to the package, as are more than 70 Democrats.
 It’s unclear how many will go as far as blocking the text, but at least some will.

 Soon, lobbyists urged Republican lawmakers to vote in favor of the legislation, to make up for progressives who are saying “no.” But the Republican Party told the oil companies to pick themselves up.
 Acronym lawmakers won’t do anything to generate another success for Biden.